vsslctrl/vsslctrl/README.md

  **`vsslctrl` is not endorsed or affiliated with [VSSL](https://www.vssl.com/) in any manner.**

- Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and not soley rely on mDNS for discovery.
+ Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and not soley rely on mDNS for control (as per the offical VSSL app)

  I am looking for testers with any VSSL amplifier models, please get in touch if you interested in helping.

- Tested on VSSL **A.3x** software version **p15305.016.3701**.
+ Only tested on VSSL **A.3x** software version **p15305.016.3701**.

 ## TODOs